yesBad/dc-ai-bot/README.md

 if you start message with `.` bot will ignore it

-can clear memory if admin with `!clear`
+can clear memory if admin with `!reset`

 look at config.json